Subscribe to our Perspective Blog Sign up for our eNewsletter:

 Why is it that young pups believe the next big customer lies just around the corner?
 What’s not to love about this optimism?
 For in it exists the creative drive often needed to reach people.

 I just read a report that said social media had no impact on retail sales.
 Does this mean we should all abandon SM?
 Of course not.
 SM is still very young and there is a lot to be learned.
 I would argue that SM is a unique platform for connecting with people.
-More importantly, it is a place for those who share a common interest to …
+More importantly, it is …

 If your brain worked like Microsoft Excel